 You can see some of the behaviors in the list above in this lil’ animation:

-One thing to note: this behavior is not something you get for free if you’re using aria-role="dialog" —you, as the application developer, need to implement this focusing behavior yourself or have a library do it for you.
+—you, as the application developer, need to implement this focusing behavior yourself or have a library do it for you.

 All the quirks of a managing focus with modals can be tricky to enumerate and consider, and are certainly not something you want folks to re-implement every time you just need a modal to get people to put stuff in their cart.
 On that path is madness, alongside the missing of many, many edge cases.

 Luckily, we can make sure that, with a standardized dialog modal from our design system, no matter what, the focus management can be applied and no one has to worry about re-implementing it again.
 And with some handy libraries, implementing it the first time is easy to read and understand.
-If you’re just using straight vanilla JavaScript, it’ll look something like this with [focus-trap](https://github.com/davidtheclark/focus-trap)!
+If you’re just using straight vanilla JavaScript, it’ll look something like this with [focus-trap](https://github.com/davidtheclark/focus-trap)

-focus-trap is a small library that will manage saving the last focused element, finding and focusing on the first focus-able element of the modal, keeping focus within the modal, and restoring focus to the last focused element once the modal is unmounted.
+is a small library that will manage saving the last focused element, finding and focusing on the first focus-able element of the modal, keeping focus within the modal, and restoring focus to the last focused element once the modal is unmounted.

 You can see some an example of how to use it here: